 - Money – The fuel for our work.

 - Our Ask – Because it takes a village.

 This is why we do what we do.

 Our communities are in dire need of greater accessibility and more affordability in housing.
 This can be discovered anecdotally by talking with individuals and families affected by disability, but here are some important points:

 - The Centers for Disease Control and Prevention has found that 26% of adults in the USA have some type of disability.
 This includes impairments related to mobility, cognition, independent living, hearing, vision, and/or self-care.

 - The Joint Center for Housing Studies at Harvard has identified that only 1.0% percent of the national housing stock offers 5 basic universal design features.
 Our research has found that there are over 120 universal design features that make a home as usable as possible by as many people as possible.

-- Research from Cornell University has identified that households with a working-age adult with a disability have 36% less income than households without a disability.
+- Research from Cornell University has identified that households with at least one working-age adult with a disability have an average of 36% less annual income than households without a disability.

 - The Joint Center for Housing Studies has also identified that nearly one-third of American households are paying more than 30% of their income for housing, with half of those households paying more than 50% of their income for housing.

 - Our research has found that the effects of the lack of accessible homes and/or the unaffordability/unattainability of an ideal home profoundly affects health, and is often most detrimental to one’s mental health and relationships.